sourcebits-robertbiggs/ChocolateChip-UI-Book/13-Mediators Data Binding.markdown

 ```

-Using the above mediator pattern, we could create as many mediators as we wanted, thousands even, without the input event handler needing to know that they exist.
+Using the above mediator pattern, we could create as many mediators as we want, thousands even, without the input event handler needing to know that they exist.
 And we can modify the mediators or remove them without needing to update the event handler.
 Hopefully, this makes it clear why this pattern is so userful in app development.
 Imagine you had a lot of widgets on a page.
 Some widgets might need to be updated when the user interacted with others.
 Without mediators and publications, the widgets would need to know about each other and their code would be tangled together.
 With mediators and publications, no widget needs to know about any other widget.
-If you create you mediators with proper checks, you would be able to add and remove widgets without at problem.
+If you create your mediators with proper checks, you would be able to add and remove widgets without at problem.

 For most inputs, the `input` event is sufficient to capture any changes in their values.
 However, select boxes are different.
 Let's take a look at how to handle a select box.